sfd98/my-store/README.md

 # My Store

+## Information

+This website is a store that provides several items that can be viewed individually and added to a cart.
+After providing valid information it is possible to create a order and recieve a confirmation.

+## Data Source

+This page uses the data from the provided json file in the assets folder.

 ## Starting

+Install the dependencies with 'npm install'.

-Start by running 'ng serve' in your terminal.
+Start the app by running 'ng serve' in your terminal.

+## Using the website

 Navigate to localhost:4200 on your browser to access the running instance of the store.